😃 What is Infophilia?

 🪬 Who am I?

 I am an information sciences professor, trained in interdisciplinary research on two different continents, specialized in multiple sides of the information coin, knowledge organization, information behaviors, systems, human-computer interaction, and an experienced and critical participant of information and communication technologies and cultures.
 I’m a naturalized American who’s lived most of her life in a planned, technological, coastal, southern California city, founded 50 years ago, in the 1970s; ancestral lands of the Acjachemen who believe they’ve lived here since the beginning of time.
 Archaeological evidence shows human settlement for 10,000 years.
-I grew up on the shores of another beach city, part of a large metropolitan area in south India, founded a little under 400 years ago.
-The archaeological evidence shows human settlement for 80,000 years.
+I was born in a temple city that traded with the Chinese, Greeks, and Romans and I grew up on the shores of another beach city, part of a large metropolitan area in south India.
+The evidence for human presence in India is very complex.
+Archaeological evidence indicates that early humans inhabited parts of India as far back as 300,000 years ago, while my hometown, Madras (now Chennai), a coastal city in South India on the Bay of Bengal, Indian Ocean, was officially founded approximately 400 years ago.
+However, this area also has a much longer history of human habitation, with ancient villages and settlements dating back thousands of years.
+Multiple cultures and civilizations living over a longer time span make it difficult to attribute continuous occupation to a single group in Chennai, in the same way we can for the Acjachemen.

 🫵🏾 Why subscribe?